I hereby claim, for orgasmic purposes, the Dame Kip as one of my favorite bullet vibrators.

 The Pom is a solid toy, it just feels like it’s for a slightly different person than I am.
 A person who appreciates rumbly vibrations (like me) but (unlike me) craves a gentler feel and a flatter shape.
 I am certain this person exists — I’ve even heard from them via email.
 But personally, I’m way more into the Kip.
 Dame even managed to make the name “Kip” appealing, overwriting its previous associations in my mind as: 1) the snotty brother of a girl in my Girl Scout troop, 2) the school shooter, and 3) the scrawny nerd in Napoleon Dynamite.

 Hold up, though, that last Kip isaspirational.
 “Napoleon, don’t be jealous that I’ve been chatting online with babes all day.”
 Remember his monstrous computer and hot girlfriend and lisp representation?
 Maybe the vibrator was named after him after all.
 I’d be okay with that.

 Has the almighty We-Vibe Tango fallen at last?

 This question has been on my mind a lot lately.
 I’m in the process of writing a guide to rechargeable bullet vibrators under $50, so I’ve been testing approximately five million.
-The Tango has long been considered the “best” of its class.
+The original Tango has long been considered the “best” of its class.
 I still think it’s one of the rumbliest bullets in the land, although its once-exceptional vibration strength is being eclipsed by cheaperknock–offs.
-The We-Vibe Touch is also showing its age; it feels surprisingly buzzy now.
+The first generation We-Vibe Touch is also showing its age; it feels surprisingly buzzy now.
 Help, my clit’s becoming even more discerning!

 As if on cue, I’ve received several emails lately from people lamenting the notoriously fickle quality of the Touch/Tango, asking if it’s normal for the toy to die or lose battery life quickly.
 My response: yes, unfortunately this is a known issue — would you like a recommendation for something else?